-Overall accuracy and precision of the original recorded individual worker doses and their comparability to be considered in using NIOSH (2006) guidelines depend on the following factors (Fix et al. 1997; Fix, Wilson, and Baumgartner 1997):
+Overall accuracy and precision of the original recorded individual worker doses and their comparability to be considered in using NIOSH (2006b) guidelines depend on the following factors (Fix et al. 1997; Fix, Wilson, and Baumgartner 1997):

-- Administrative practices adopted by facilities to calculate and record personnel dose based on technical, administrative, and statutory compliance considerations. - Dosimetry technology, which includes physical capabilities of the dosimetry system such as the response to different types and energies of radiation, in particular to mixed radiation fields. - Calibration of monitoring systems and similarity of the methods of calibration to sources of exposure in the workplace.
+- Administrative practices adopted by facilities to calculate and record personnel dose based on technical, administrative, and statutory compliance considerations. - Dosimetry technology, which includes physical capabilities of the dosimetry system such as the response to different types and energies of radiation, in particular to mixed radiation fields. - Calibration of monitoring systems and similarity of the methods of calibration to sources of exposure in the workplace. - Workplace radiation fields that could include mixed types of radiation, variations in exposure geometries, and environmental conditions.